robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 **Talking Point:**

-- "There is a tag for literally every piece of content on the website."
+- There is a tag for every piece of content on the website.
 </aside>

 ---